Beautiful Gardens of Provence: Visitor Guide

 Avignon Palais des Papes

-From 1309 to 1403, Popes who held the seat of the Catholic Church in France built a palace and gardens in Avignon.
-However, after the popes left in 1403, the palace changed ownership many times, leaving the gardens unattended.
-They became overgrown and transformed by the lack of care of their owners.
+Between 1309 and 1403, Popes who held the seat of the Catholic Church in Avignon built a palace and gardens.
+However, after the pope left in 1403, the palace changed ownership many times, leaving the gardens unattended.
+They became overgrown and transformed due to the lack of care from their owners.
 Fortunately, in the 19th century, the city of Avignon became the site’s owner and worked to restore it.
-The garden restoration project was planned for more than a century but only recently implemented.
+The garden restoration project was planned for more than a century, but was only recently implemented.
 Since the garden opened in 2018, it has received several accolades, including Geste d’Or (2018), Victoires du Paysage (2022), and Jardin remarquable (2023).

-Although the gardens are integrated into the palace monument’s tour route, they can be visited independently.
+Although the gardens are part of the palace monument’s tour route, they can also be visited independently.
 The garden has two main zones: the Palace Garden and the Pope’s Garden.
 The Palace Garden was designed around the irrigation system and incorporates Mediterranean plant species inspired by the original 14th-century garden.
 The Pope’s Garden, directly accessible from the Pope’s apartments, has a griffin fountain and a wildflower meadow.

 Contact Information: